ActiveSolution/active-lab-iac2022/labs/pulumi-typescript.md

 So if you were to deploy this to Azure, the resources would end up being named something like __PulumiLab7f9e86f8__, which is awesome for most resources, but not for all.

 For example, it's often nicer if the resource group is named without the suffix.
-Luckily, this is easily fixed by adding a __args__ parameter that sets the `resourceGroupName` property.
+Luckily, this is easily fixed by adding an __args__ parameter that sets the `resourceGroupName` property.
 Setting this property will override the auto-generated name.

 ```typescript
 ...